bestvibes/IEEE1588-PTP/README.md

 Run the slave on the designated slave machine first, then run the master from the designated master.

-**Make sure you configure the slave IP address and the number of times to run the protocol at the top of utils.h in the root directory.
+**Make sure you configure the slave IP address and the number of times to run the protocol at the top of `libs/common.h`.
 This implementation assumes that the master is a 64-bit machine, but the slave can be 32-bit.**

 For instructions on building, run "make" in the root directory.
 The makefiles in the individual server and pi directories are for debugging purposes.